upendrak/flask-aws-tutorial/README.md

 Enter password:
 mysql> CREATE DATABASE BucketList;
 ```
+> Replace the username and hostname (end point) from your own RDS configurations

 Edit the `config.py` file to include the username, password, and db name you entered earlier, in the format: